Discovering Top-k Structural Hole Spanners in Dynamic Networks: Related Work

 \section{Related Work}

 Identification of SHSs has numerous applications, and various studies \cite{lou2013mining, rezvani2015identifying, gong2019identifying, goyal2007structural, he2016joint, xu2017efficient, xu2019identifying, tang2012inferring, ding2016method} have been conducted to discover SHS nodes.
-Existing work on SHSs identification problem can be categorized into 1) discovering SHSs in static networks; 2) discovering SHSs in dynamic networks.
+Existing work on SHSs identification problems can be categorized into 1) discovering SHSs in static networks; and 2) discovering SHSs in dynamic networks.
 This section discusses the state-of-the-art for discovering SHSs.